Public Service Loan Forgiveness (PSLF)

 - Are employed full time by a qualifying employer at the time you apply for forgiveness and at the time the remaining balance on your eligible loan(s) is forgiven.

-Learn more by using the PSLF Help Tool to search for a qualifying employer, determine what actions you may need to take to become eligible for PSLF or TEPSLF, and generate a PSLF form.
+Learn more by using the PSLF Help Tool to search for a qualifying employer, determine what actions you may need to take to become eligible for PSLF or TEPSLF, and generate a PSLF form to submit to MOHELA, the PSLF loan servicer.

 *Any loan received under the William D. Ford Federal Direct Loan (Direct Loan) Program qualifies for PSLF.

 Loans from these federal student loan programs don't qualify for PSLF: the Federal Family Education Loan (FFEL) Program and the Federal Perkins Loan (Perkins Loan) Program.
 However, they may become eligible if you consolidate them into a Direct Consolidation Loan.
 Please note: under normal PSLF Program rules, if you consolidate your loans, only qualifying payments that you make on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
-However, under the IDR account adjustment, if you apply to consolidate your FFEL Program loans into a Direct Loan by May 1, 2023, you will get PSLF credit for qualifying payments made on your FFEL Program loans.
+However, if you apply to consolidate your FFEL Program loans into a Direct Loan by the required time frame, you will get PSLF credit for qualifying payments made on your FFEL Program loans when FSA conducts the one-time IDR account adjustment.
+For more specific information on the IDR account adjustment and its effects on PSLF, visit StudentAid.gov/idradjustment.

 Student loans from private lenders do not qualify for PSLF.

-Servicing for the Public Service Loan Forgiveness (PSLF) Program is managed by another federal student loan servicer (MOHELA).
-If you enroll in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
-If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF status and payment counts.
+If you’ve been approved to participate in PSLF, your eligible loans will be transferred from Nelnet to MOHELA.
+If your loans have already been transferred to MOHELA, you can log in to their borrower portal to track your PSLF progress and payment counts.

 Limited PSLF Waiver: What Happens After the End of the Waiver October 31, 2022

-Income-Driven Repayment and Public Service Loan Forgiveness Program Account Adjustment
+Income-Driven Repayment Account Adjustment Effects on Public Service Loan Forgiveness (PSLF) Program Applicants

-The U.S. Department of Education recently announced that they began conducting a one-time revision of payment counts for borrowers in Income-Driven Repayment (IDR) Plans.
+The U.S. Department of Education announced that they will begin conducting a one-time revision of payment counts for eligible borrowers in Income-Driven Repayment (IDR) Plans.
 These changes may also benefit borrowers in PSLF by increasing your payment counts.